Greco-Lab/FunMappOne/README.md

 If you don't have docker installed on your system you can install it by following the instructions at  https://www.docker.com/get-docker.

-A FunMappOne docker image is available at https://hub.docker.com/r/grecolab/funmappone
+The FunMappOne docker image is available at https://hub.docker.com/r/grecolab/funmappone

 ### Pull the FunMappOne docker image